fejesa/withings-ui/README.md

 This BPM web application shows an alternative way to view your measurements.
 ![Dashboard](dashboard.png)

+The classification of blood pressure levels recorded in a medical setting, and the blood pressure color code can be found [here](https://support.withings.com/hc/en-us/articles/201572026-BPM-Blood-pressure-color-code).
+The measurement times are labeled with different colors depending on the time of the day.

 In case of your Blood Pressure Monitor device can create electrocardiogram, you can get a complete picture of your cardiovascular health.
 ![ECG](ecg.png)